bgoonz/React2023/README.md

 ```

 - In the case where the dependency array is empty, the callback function will only be called after the initial render (onMount).

+- In the context of React... a side effect is any interaction between a component and the world outside the component.
+We can think of a side effect as 'code that actualy does something'.
+Examples include data fetching, setting up subscriptions, setting up timers, manually accessing the DOM etc...

+**Where to create a side effect**
+- Sometimes we want to initiate a side effect as a result of an event but other times we want to initiate a side effect when the component renders.

+- The useEffect hook allows us to write code that will run at different points in the lifecycle of the component (mount, update, unmount).
 -